Dress Code

 The Teacher or Director who sees an infraction can take the following steps:

-• pull the student aside privately and explain to them the dress code violation.
+• Privately remind student of the dress code violation.

-• the student will call a parent to have a dress-code compliant garment brought to them to wear for the rest of the day.
+• A parent could be called to bring a dress-code compliant garment to the student for them to wear for the rest of the day.